rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 have at least either "FEA" OR "CAD" specified as one of the skills, AND is made as a part of any group.

+Search queries should be sanitized before being applied to the database.
+The number of majors, skills, groups, or keywords is limited to 10 each to prevent queries from getting too expensive.
+The response will be sorted by age, newest first.

 #### Request

 Headers: